 How quickly do the days fly by – one day, you’re making a packing checklist for your freshman year, excited to start your college journey, and the next, you’re making a checklist for what you need to include and keep in mind ace your Chemistry IA paper.

 Original: SourceIn this article, you’ll learn what an IB Chemistry Internal Assessment is along with a handy checklist to help you deliver quality, A-grade assignments.

 For most students, Chemistry IA seems like an impossible feat to conquer.

-Taking up 20% of your entire grade for your coursework, Chemistry IA papers need to be submitted with little or no errors and should consist of the most minute details to qualify getting high scores on it.
+Taking up 20% of your entire grade for your coursework, Chemistry IA papers need to be submitted with little or no errors and should consist of the most minute details to qualify for getting high scores on it.

-This paper should have an appropriate format and should be written according to the marking criteria as it includes a lot of research, assumptions, graphs, and diagrams.
+This paper should have an appropriate format and should be written according to the marking criteria, as it includes a lot of research, assumptions, graphs, and diagrams.